PRIVACY POLICY

 Use of Anonymised Data

-We may use anonymised information for research, training, advocacy, and reporting.
-This data will never contain personally identifiable details and is solely used to improve our services and raise awareness about domestic violence.
+We may use anonymised information for research, training, advocacy, reporting, and content creation on our social media platforms.
+This data will never contain personally identifiable details and is solely used to improve our services, raise awareness about domestic violence, and educate the public.

 Your Rights under POPIA